mzgh13/builder-os-ideation/research/Agency/Agency_Workflow_Research_Deepdive.md

   * Dedicated reporting automation tools (e.g., AgencyAnalytics, Swydo, DashThis) range from approximately $49 to $500+ per month, with enterprise solutions like NinjaCat starting at $1,500/month.7 Whatagraph typically starts around $199/month 34, and Narrative BI offers plans like $40/source for 50 clients.87
   * This existing expenditure indicates that agencies already allocate significant budgets—often hundreds, if not thousands, of dollars per month—to a disparate array of tools that only partially solve their problems.
 * **Budget Expectations for a Comprehensive Solution:**
-  * The WTP for a solution like CompanyOS is strongly tied to its perceived value and ROI.
+  * The WTP for a solution like <SaaS-OS> is strongly tied to its perceived value and ROI.
 If it can demonstrably save an agency thousands of dollars per month in labor costs 53 and contribute to increased project profitability, a monthly subscription in the range of $500-$1,500 (potentially tiered by agency size, features, or usage volume) could be highly justifiable.
   * The sentiment expressed in 8—"If I free up 80% of the time of 3 sales representatives... that can easily be worth 200k on a yearly basis...
 So I won't price my services for 20k.
 It can easily be worth 50k"—underscores that businesses are willing to pay a significant fraction of the value they receive from substantial time and cost savings through automation.
-  * General marketing automation services, which offer a subset of the potential benefits of CompanyOS, can command setup fees of $2,000-$10,000 plus monthly fees of $200-$2,000 88, providing a relevant price anchor.
+  * General marketing automation services, which offer a subset of the potential benefits of <SaaS-OS>, can command setup fees of $2,000-$10,000 plus monthly fees of $200-$2,000 88, providing a relevant price anchor.
   * Comprehensive data aggregation and reporting automation solutions like Improvado can involve initial setup costs of $15,000-$60,000 for medium to large agencies, with ongoing software costs around $3,000 per month plus labor.9
 * **Decision-Making Process for New Software:**
   * The decision to adopt new core software typically involves key stakeholders such as the Agency Owner, Operations Manager, and Head of Finance or Accounts.